 If you’re searching for the best yoga mat for bad knees and having trouble deciding exactly what you need, keep the following considerations in mind:

 Possibly the most important feature you need to look out for is thickness.
 Standard yoga mats are actually

 quite thin, usually around 3mm.

 If you have knee pain or other joint problems, a standard yoga mat won’t protect your aching body parts from the hardness of the floor underneath, so kneeling and balancing could be painful or make your knee pain worse.

 It is best to look for a yoga mat that is at least 5mm thick.

 This is one of those Goldilocks situations where you really need it to be just right.

 Your yoga mat should be cushioned enough to protect your knees from any impact but it should be firm and enough to support the joints without giving way.

-One of the potential problems when doing yoga, especially if you are attempting a balancing pose, is that you
+One of the potential problems when doing yoga, especially if you are attempting a balancing pose, is that you could slip.

 Not to worry though, many yoga mats on the market are now made of non-slip materials and have a base that grips to the floor.